 Regulation

-Regulation is the capacity to maintain emotional and physiological stability.
+Regulation refers to the nervous system’s capacity to maintain emotional and physiological stability.

 When disrupted, this may lead to: